UniversitaDellaCalabria/Portale-PoC/README.md

 ````

 The paths defined in `CMS_HANDLERS_PATHS`  make up the list of
-reserved words, to be considered when saving (model.save) of `cms_context.models.WebPath`.
+reserved words, to be considered during validation on save, in `cms_context.models.WebPath`.
-They then compose a list of reserved words that cannot be used
+They compose a list of reserved words that cannot be used
 as path value in `cms_context.models.WebPath`.